MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/people-picker-and-claims-providers-overview.md

 For more information about classic mode authentication, see [Plan for user authentication methods in SharePoint Server](../security-for-sharepoint-server/plan-user-authentication.md).
 For information about how to create a web application that uses classic mode authentication, see [Create web applications that use classic mode authentication in SharePoint Server](http://technet.microsoft.com/library/57c6d1ee-e2b7-4b48-9865-354fe8cc8fe2%28Office.14%29.aspx).

-## TechNet articles about People Picker and custom claims providers
+## Articles about People Picker and custom claims providers
 <a name="links"> </a>

 The following articles about People Picker and custom claims providers are available to view online.
 Writers update articles on a continuing basis as new information becomes available and as users provide feedback.